DaveHalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 * Murnane 1994 Telomere dynamics in an immortal human cell line
 * Telomere elongation in immortal human cells without detectable telomerase activity
 * Kamranvar 2013 Telomere dysfunction and activation of alternative lengthening of telomeres in B-lymphocytes infected by Epstein-Barr virus
+* Hastie 1990 Telomere reduction in human colorectal carcinoma and with aging
+* Blackburn 2001 Switching and signaling at the telomere